XWei98/LaXRS/README.md

 # LaXRS

-The source code and dataset will be publicly released upon acceptance
+The full source code and dataset will be publicly released upon acceptance